kamalinisahoo/FaceRecognition/README.md

 2. Download the code from GitHub
 3. Download the code file and place it on www folder
 4. CHANGE PATH FOR LOCAL SERVER IN EX6.PY FILE AND CONFIG.PHP
-5. Open  PhpMyAdmin and import the database given
+5. Open  PhpMyAdmin and import the database from https://github.com/sarthak5185/sqlfilefacerecognition
 6. RUN FOLLOWING COMMANDS ON TERMINAL
 ●	pip install -upgrade azure-cognitiveservices-vision-face ●	pip install azure-cognitiveservices-vision-computervision